 Hervé is now Head of this Department at Orange.
 He has the functional responsibility of the ex so-called “extra large” fr.telecom LIR and has consequently the operational experience of the management of IP resources and AS numbers at large scale.
 Furthermore, Hervé coordinates at Orange Group level the technical policies on Addressing issues expressed in international structures or bodies (RIPE, RIPE NCC and AfriNIC) and supports the LIRs within the Group (Europe, Middle East and Africa) regarding for instance their relationship with the RIRs.

 Another mission of the Orange NAN Department is the contribution to the strategy with regard to Internet Naming.
 During the transition of the stewardship of the “IANA functions” from the US Government to the international community, he promoted the multistakeholder model.
-After the completion of the transition, he closely follows the topics related to the ICANN accountability improvement Work stream 2, and also the current technical ICANN issues within the ICANN Internet Service Providers and Connectivity Providers Constituency (ISPCP) of which he is a member.
+After the completion of the transition, he closely follows the current technical ICANN issues within the ICANN Internet Service Providers and Connectivity Providers Constituency (ISPCP) of which he is a member.